 Many people are nervous about undergoing a colonoscopy -- will it hurt? is the preparation as bad as it sounds? -- and may delay a potentially life-saving screening.
 Hear from other UW Health patients who have experienced the screenings to learn what it's really like.

-Eileen had put off undergoing a routine colonoscopy until her early 60's.
+- Eileen's Story: Eileen had put off undergoing a routine colonoscopy until her early 60's.
 When she finally did, doctors discovered cancer.
 Yet, she's fortunate that it was still early enough to be treated.
 In her words, "I feel like I dodged a bullet."
 Read more

-One UW Health patient overcomes her reluctance to undergo a colonoscopy and discovers that it exceeded her expectations.
+- Patient Testimonial: One UW Health patient overcomes her reluctance to undergo a colonoscopy and discovers that it exceeded her expectations.
 Read more

 - Jackie's Story: "My virtual colonoscopy was very non-invasive, very comfortable and very quickly performed.
 I can't say enough about it," says Jackie, who underwent virtual colonoscopy at UW Hospital and Clinics in 2006.
 Read more